-- Other Disclosures & Legal Compliance - The Office has OSH responsibilities within its tenancy and also works closely with the building management at Albert Facey House to ensure a safe working environment is maintained; - The Office has two OSH Representatives who act as an important link between management and staff, so that they can work together and arrive at solutions to make the workplace safe. - The Staff Consultative Committee has OSH responsibilities and the Office's OSH Representatives are standing members of the Committee.
-OSH matters are a standing item on the agenda to allow Committee members to refer matters raised by staff to the Committee for resolution and inform their team of issues and safe working practices raised at Committee meetings; - There is dissemination of OSH information and discussion at bi-monthly Staff Meetings; - There is regular training on OSH matters for both management and staff.
-In 2012-13 an OSH session was held for staff in September 2012 in which a St John Ambulance Representative demonstrated how to use the defibrillator that is located in the foyer of Albert Facey House.
+- The Office has OSH responsibilities within its tenancy and also works closely with the building management at Albert Facey House to ensure a safe working environment is maintained: - The Office has two elected OSH Representatives who act as an important link between management and staff, so that they can work together and arrive at solutions to make the workplace safe; - The Staff Consultative Committee has OSH responsibilities and the Office's OSH Representatives are standing members of the Committee.
+OSH matters are a standing item on the agenda to allow Committee members to refer matters raised by staff to the Committee for resolution and inform their team of issues and safe working practices raised at Committee meetings; - There is dissemination of OSH information and discussion at bi-monthly staff meetings; and - There is regular training on OSH matters for both management and staff.
+In 2013-14, an OSH session was held for Managers in which they were briefed on how to respond to and manage workplace injuries and allegations of bullying, and an OSH session was held for all staff on ergonomic practices and manual handling techniques.

-Statement of Compliance
+Statement of compliance